 Following tree clearance and drain blocking, the area would be allowed to revegetate naturally as it is anticipated that there will be a sufficient seed bank available from the existing rides between the planted areas and the large expanse of blanket bog adjacent to the east and southeast.
 In addition, there are likely to be viable heather seeds (and seeds of other Ericoids) within the existing seedbank from before the area was planted with trees in 1990.
-Relatively large heather seed banks can survive beneath conifer plantations for 40 years and under some circumstances for more than 70 years25.
-Restoration projects on other afforested sites have had success without using re-seeding/re-vegetation methods13, and re-seeding/re-vegetation is only reported to be necessary in restoration of bare peat areas with significant erosion26.
+Relatively large heather seed banks can survive beneath conifer plantations for 40 years and under some circumstances for more than 70 years.
+Restoration projects on other afforested sites have had success without using re-seeding/re-vegetation methods, and re-seeding/re-vegetation is only reported to be necessary in restoration of bare peat areas with significant erosion.
 On the basis of the above, there is a high likelihood that the natural regeneration of bog and heathland vegetation would be successful.
-However, this would be monitored and in the unlikely event that the natural regeneration of bog and heathland vegetation does not take place within a reasonable timescale, remedial measures would be considered (see Section 4.8).
+However, this would be monitored and in the unlikely event that the natural regeneration of bog and heathland vegetation would be considered (see Section 4.6).